nextflow-io/nextflow/cloud/README.md

 Cloud boot
 ============

-* The script `launch.sh` to launch a set of EC2 nodes and the master node.
+* The script `launch.sh` launches a set of EC2 nodes and the master node.

 * The above script uses the `ec2-userdata.txt` to set the environment in the started nodes, including:
     - AWS_ACCESS_KEY